opengeospatial/e-learning/source/fundamental-concepts/text/basic.rst

 HTTP POST
 ^^^^^^^^^

-HTTP POST involves submission of data to be processed (usually from an HTML form).
+An HTTP POST is a request that submits data (usually from an HTML form) to be processed by a server.

 POST requests involves custom clients and sending of XML encoded data to a server.
 It is more verbose than HTTP GET.
 Every GET request here has an equivalent POST request, but the opposite is not true.

-The following example provides an HTTP request represented as a URL (HTTP GET):
+The following two example provide an equivalent HTTP request represented as an HTTP GET and as an HTTP POST.

+HTTP GET:

     http://localhost:8080/geoserver/wfs?request=GetCapabilities&VERSION=1.0.0&SERVICE=WFS

-Same request as an XML (HTTP POST).
+HTTP POST:

 .. code-block:: xml